 Since the problem exists in the connection between you and the other user, it’s usually someone’s network or device that sits at the heart of the problem.

-Now that you know what the message really means, we can get into how you figure out the root of the problem.
+Now that you know what the messages really mean, we can get into how you figure out the root of the problem.

-Usually, the poor connection is because of one of the people on the call, so you want some tests that let you know if the problem is on your end or not.
+Usually, poor connection or lagging on FaceTime is because of one of the people on the call, so you want some tests that let you know if the problem is on your end or not.

 #1 Performing a Speed Test

 You can see how fast your internet is running in general by simply navigating to a speed test site and running the online app.

 Or, you can download an app from the App Store.

 The app will run performance tests on your internet connectivity to tell you how fast it’s running, and this will tell you if your connection is poor or up to the task of running FaceTime in that moment or not.